 How to Claim Section 179

-To take advantage of Section 179 for the 2024 tax year, your equipment must be purchased, financed, or leased and put into service by December 31, 2024.
+To take advantage of Section 179 for the 2025 tax year, your equipment must be purchased, financed, or leased and put into service by December 31, 2025 (i.e. ready and available for use).
 That means if you’re planning to make major equipment investments, now is the time to act.

 Conclusion: